 None of the people I involved in this decision took the discussion lightly.
 After all, this was a deeply personal decision based on several factors.
 One, I was a full time working mom of an active little boy who was quickly morphing into a threenager.
 My patience was already wearing thin due to the physical demands of a twin pregnancy, and battling the will of a small tyrant is much harder when you aren’t sleeping, can barely keep your lunch down, and can’t take any medication for anything that ails you.
 Two, there was an unmeasurable amount of stress that would soon be wreaking havoc on my body and my mind.
 Three, I was, as my OB kindly joked, the “poster child for relapse” due to all of these factors and an increased risk of having a repeat experience.

 Had I not chosen to remain on my medication, I was at risk for major depressive episodes, which could lead to improper nutrition needed to keep the babies healthy, maintain the pregnancy to a date of viability, and the lack of ability to do my job or be a functioning mom to my son.

 Five and a half months later, my girls are healthy, happy, and meeting their milestones.
-I have good days and bad days, but the good outweigh the bad by light years.
+I have good days and bad days, but the good outweighs the bad by light years.
 I feel so much more like myself than I ever did in the six months between the birth of my son and my diagnosis.
-I passed my postpartum screenings by my OB, Pediatrician, and Therapist.
+I passed my postpartum screenings by my OB, pediatrician, and therapist.
 I am completely at peace with my decision, as difficult as it was.

 The risk was definitely worth the reward.